How to Analyse Consumer Behaviour

 - Cultures: Constantly evolving cultures impact the designing of marketing campaigns.
 Studying consumer psychology can help you understand cultural nuances and determine the target market for your product.

-- Perceptions: Studying consumer perceptions about your brand might help you uncover negative opinions, which you can then work on to improve your offering.
+- Perceptions: Studying consumer perceptions about your brand might help you uncover negative opinions, which you can work on to improve your offering.

 - Lifestyle: Comprehending consumer lifestyles would allow you to tune your products to meet their specific requirements.